 The problem with all of this though is that until there is specific and clear data made available on exactly how strong the Toyota joints are there is no way to make accurate comparisons between them and Spicer style joints.
 Furthermore, as mentioned earlier there are a couple sizes of Toyota joints.
 Below is a photo showing a side by side comparison of 1310 with small Toyota (right side) and 1350 vs large Toyota (left side).

 I don’t think it is a surefire problem but if you push things hard enough it could break.
-If you do get a 1310 series shaft I recommend getting it with non-greaseable joints as they are supposed to be stronger.
+If you do get a 1310 series shaft, and if you are pushing the limits of what that joint is capable of, I recommend getting it with non-greaseable joints as they are supposed to be stronger.
 Asking how much stronger echoes back to everything I said about the Toyota joints, we just don’t know.
 I have personally requested that information from Spicer and Neapco and neither company has provided an answer.
 They both claim that the non-greaseable joint is stronger but will not quantify how much stronger it really is.

 We do have a 1350 series drive shaft for Toyota vehicles.
 We have teamed up with Trail Gear to develop some transfer case and pinion flanges, similar to their triple drilled flange, that will work with 1350 series components.
 These are only available for 27 spline transfer case output shafts and 27 or 29 spline pinion shafts.
 This option comes with it's own challenges though and we don't recommend it unless someone is running very large tires and/or a lot of added torque/power upstream from the drive shaft.